-To my great surprise, one of the problems that kept recurring was lack of resources to market their businesses.
+To my great surprise, one of the problems that kept recurring was the lack of resources to market their businesses.
 But I was a bit astonished by that admission.
 I asked myself, in an age where technology is so prevalent, why are start-ups allowing limited resources to stop them from marketing their businesses effectively?

-While it is true that start-up costs may be high for first time business owners, they fail to realize that there are many cost effective ways to grow their brands.
+While it is true that start-up costs may be high for first-time business owners, they fail to realize that there are many cost-effective ways to grow their brands.

-Like a prosecutor drilling a witness on the stand, you may then ask, why is visual content so powerful?
+Like a prosecutor grilling a witness on the stand, you may then ask, why is visual content so powerful?
 Simply put, it allows individuals to communicate information in ways that words alone may not permit.

 The Content Marketing Institute found that well-crafted visuals can help build trust, differentiate companies, and grow a business while poorly-conceived visual content can damage the audience’s perceptions of a company’s brand.

 So what is one of the first things start-ups need to do to grow their brand using visual content?
 If you guessed that they should integrate their brand into everything they do, treat yourself to something nice.
-All of their visual contents should be a reflection of their brand.
+All of their visual content should be a reflection of their brand.

 Therefore, entrepreneurs should avoid doing the bare minimum like including a logo or business name in the content because that would be insufficient.

 What do you think will be the result when the sports meet arrives?
 So consider your business’ integrated approach as an athlete who trains well and has a proper diet.
 What do you think will be the likely outcome?
-To answer the obvious, an integrated approach will increase the likelihood for success and help your start-up rise above the online noise.
+To answer the obvious, an integrated approach will increase the likelihood of success and help your start-up rise above the online noise.